adrianmota/learning-notes/html.md

 ## HTML quotations

-There are multiple ways of making quotations in HTML, between those we have the following:
+There are multiple ways of making quotations in HTML, among those we have the following:

-- \<q\>: this is used to make short quotations.
+- \<q\>: this is used for making short quotations.
-- \<blockquoute\>: this is used to make quotations that are from another source.
+- \<blockquoute\>: this is used for making quotations that are from another source.
 In this element, we specify the source of the quote with the *cite* attribute.
 - \<cite\>: this is used to make reference to the name of artistic work, like movie's name, songs, paints, etc.
 - \<bdo\>: this is used to change the direction of the text.
-Useful for those languagues where they write to left.
+Useful for those languagues where they write from right to left.
 We use the *dir* attribute to specify the direction of the text.
 - \<address\>: this is used to specify personal information of an author of a document or an owner, like email, name, location, phone number, etc.
 - \<abbr\>: this is used to specify abbreviations in the page.
 Useful for browsers, translation systems and search engines.
 Important to specify the description of the abbreviation using the *title* attribute.